 This is playful, yet grown up: a bit like the strange and pretty girl in the TV ad.
 It’s very sweet in the opening notes but thankfully there is no red fruit and vanilla and cake mix.
 Phew!
 Right from the start though, there is caramel.
 And something prickly and delicious that had me interested straight away.
 Well, who would have though it?
-It’s my old friend Benzoin, whose prickly, vaguely cough mixture tones I am always pleased to stumble across.
+It’s my old friend Benzoin, whose heated, resin-y tones I am always pleased to stumble across.
 It is the Benzoin that makes me take this seriously.

-(NB not to be confused with Benylin, as that really IS cough mixture)
+(NB not to be confused with Benylin, as that’s cough mixture)

 Yes, there is Caramel, and a bit of sexy Musk, but the Benzoin really radiates through the base notes so that anyone asking what your scent was might be surprised, like me, to find the word Candy in it.